 Having been on lockdown for most of the past year, it’s been fun to sit at our local outdoor food court as things are re-opening.
 There is a huge round fountain in the center.
 The raised edge encircling the fountain is about 18 inches wide.

-What is such fun about this fountain is watching little children run around the edge of it with absolute delight and laughter.
+What is such fun about this fountain is watching little children with their cute little (COVID) masks run around the edge of it with absolute delight and laughter.

 There are two things that particularly strike me when I watch these little children.